Motorcycle fork: Variations

 A variety of fork arrangements have been tried during more than one hundred years of motorcycle development, several of which remain available today.

 Telescopic

 A telescopic fork uses fork tubes which contain the suspension components (coil springs and damper) internally.
 This is the most common form of fork commercially available.
 It may or may not include gaiters for protection against abrasive elements on the suspension cylinders.
-The main advantages of the telescopic fork are that (i) it is simple in design and relatively cheap to manufacture and assemble; (ii) it is lighter than older designs using external components and linkage systems; and (iii) it has a clean and simple appearance that bikers find attractive.
+The main advantages of the telescopic fork are that (i) it is simple in design and relatively cheap to manufacture and assemble; (ii) it is lighter than older designs using external components and linkage systems; and (iii) it has a clean and simple appearance that riders find attractive.